Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 **3. Allowed Collision Matrix (ACM)**

-The Allowed Collision Matrix (ACM) encodes a binary value indicating whether collision detection is required between objects, which may be on the robot or in the robot’s environment.
+The Allowed Collision Matrix (ACM) encodes a binary value indicating whether collision detection is required between objects, which may be on the robot or in the robot's environment.

 If the value corresponding to two objects in the ACM is set to 1, it means collision detection between these objects is not required.
 Otherwise, collision detection will be performed.